 - 1. State agencies are required to follow FCD policies governing specific encumbrances unless a Request for Policy Exemption on Encumbrances is authorized in writing by the FCD Director/State Controller. - 2.
 State agencies must verify there is sufficient budget available to fund the commitment before issuing a Purchase Order to a supplier, before receiving goods, and before allowing work to be performed. - 3.
-When the amount charged to any expenditure account code is more than \$5,000, state agencies that process documents through SHARE must prepare a Purchase Order for FCD to review and approve. - 4.
-When the amount charged to any expenditure account is less than \$5,000, state agencies that process documents through SHARE must prepare a Purchase Order for the agency's chief financial officer to review and approve. - 5.
-All Purchase Orders in SHARE must include supporting documentation, regardless of cost. - 6.
+When the amount charged to any expenditure account code is more than \$20,000, state agencies that process documents through SHARE must prepare a Purchase Order for FCD to review and approve.
+This threshold is \$5,000 for executive branch professional services contracts. - 4.
+When the amount charged to any expenditure account is less than \$20,000, state agencies that process documents through SHARE must prepare a Purchase Order for the agency's chief financial officer to review and approve. - 5.
+All Purchase Orders in SHARE must include supporting documentation, in PDF format, regardless of cost. - 6.
 Agencies must ensure encumbrances are stated at the full value of goods or services procured.
 Procurement cannot be divided as to circumvent the procurement code.
 Payments against split encumbrances will not be processed except as determined in FIN 4.13 State Procurement Code Violations.